gramineproject/gramine/Documentation/devel/new-syscall.rst

 4. Export new PAL calls from PAL binaries (optional)
 ----------------------------------------------------

-For each directory in :file:`PAL/host/`, there is a :file:`pal.map` file.
-This file lists all the symbols accessible to the library OS.
+The :file:`pal/src/pal_symbols` file lists all the symbols accessible to the library OS.
 The new PAL call needs to be listed here in order to be used by your system call implementation.

 5. Implement new PAL calls (optional)
 -------------------------------------